-Once a coaching in on the London-Norwich road, this no frills pub has a loyal following of regulars and lots of character.
+Once a coaching in on the London-Norwich road, this no frills pub has lots of character.
 Bare floorboards, old furniture , old photos and taxidermy exhibits add to the atmosphere.
-Busy bar, quieter lounge and a pool room.
-Live music Fridays, hog rolls available Sunday 12 .00 till they run out.
-Some beers maybe served under CO2 Parking is very limited.
+Busy bar, quieter lounge/restaurant and a back room Occasional live music Fridays, Food speciality is pizzas cooked in the wood-fired oven (not Sun, Mon) Parking is very limited

 Note that parking at the pub is very limited.